kiddchantw/kiddchantw/README.md

 ### Hi there 👋

+Used to be an iOS developer, Program Manager...

-From iOS developer to Program Manager, Now is a Back-end software Developer , focus on PHP/Laravel framework.
+Now is a Back-end software Developer , focus on PHP/Laravel framework.

 <!--
 **kiddchantw/kiddchantw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.